 Co-educational schools must not discriminate against a transgender child in terms of admission.
 Single sex schools are permitted to have gender specific admissions policies and admit one sex only.

 Currently however there is some uncertainty as to whether a single sex school’s refusal to admit a transgender pupil is discriminatory.
-Where a transgender applicant applies for admission, single sex schools should carefully consider the matter and whether any adjustments can be made to accommodate the child: a blanket refusal otherwise risks being unlawful.
+Where a transgender applicant applies for admission, single sex schools should carefully consider the matter; a blanket refusal risks being challenged as unlawful

 - Boarding Schools

 Co-educational and single sex boarding schools can restrict admission as a boarder to pupils of only one sex without this being discriminatory.
 This exception still applies where only a few pupils of the other sex are allowed to board.

 In practice boarding schools may therefore refuse admission of a pupil to a single-sex boarding house and its facilities because of the pupil's sex or gender reassignment.

 Boarding schools must however consider whether and how far it is reasonable to alter or extend facilities in order to accommodate the pupil.
 If there is an increasing demand for facilities and a school has the means and resources to make the necessary provision, any decision not to admit risks being discriminatory.